I present to you a compilation of the most useful Linux commands for File Content Operations

 command > output_file.txt

-#redirect command output to append to a file
+to append the output to a file without overwriting it.

 command >> output_file.txt